Dr. April Masarik

 Dr. Masarik started the Human Development and Ecology Lab in early 2016 to provide a space where she (and her collaborators) could better understand the various social, cultural, and biological influences on development.
 Her primary focus at the moment is understanding the stressors and protective factors that influence the educational achievements of refugee youth as they resettle in Boise.
 The Osher Lifelong Learning Institute and the Spencer Foundation recently funded this research.
 She collaborates with undergraduate research assistants, faculty on campus, community organizations, and cultural brokers to carry out this work.
 Findings from the project will be shared with stakeholders interested in promoting the health and wellbeing of refugee families during resettlement.

 Dr. Masarik serves on the Editorial Board for the Journal of Youth and Adolescence and is a member of the American Psychological Association, the National Council on Family Relations, and the Society for Research in Child Development to name a few.
 She also serves in the community as a Board Member for Tidwell Social Work and Consulting Services, a non-profit organization that provides trauma-informed and culturally sensitive mental health care.

-For more information on Dr. Masarik’s training and published works, you can check out her Curriculum Vitae here (updated 8-2019).
+For more information on Dr. Masarik’s training, published works, teaching, and more please check out her Curriculum Vitae here (updated January, 2021).